yashsdoshi/Mouse_Movement_Parallax_Animation_Effect/README.md

-# :octocat: Mouse Movement Parallax Animation using `Javascript`
+# :octocat: Mouse Movement Parallax using `Javascript`

 The Website which tracks mouse movement and creates a parallax effect using JavaScript.